Mick Jagger smiles for Arthur Steel’s camera, revealing a diamond embedded in his tooth at the age of 34.

 Note: Image unearthed January 2013.

 Arthur recalls: “I’m a great believer in luck and one day in London I was walking back to the office on Whitefriars Street just off Fleet Street.
 Unexpectedly, Mick Jagger emerged from a doorway onto the pavement right in front of me.
 I had two cameras around my neck and so I grabbed the opportunity and politely asked if he would stop for a moment to be photographed.
 He kindly agreed and I literally took two frames of him against a wall, one headshot showing a diamond embedded in one of his teeth and one three quarter length.
 Incredibly, he was wearing a white T-shirt with the famous Forty Licks logo on it and to this day I’ve never seen another photograph of him wearing that logo shown in all it’s glory.
-Another Photographer tried to muscle in and interrupt our shoot but didn’t get shots anywhere near as good as mine.
-Now that’s what I call lucky.”
+Another Photographer muscled in and interrupted our shoot but didn’t manage to get pictures anywhere near as good as mine.
+I was very lucky.”

 Camera: Leica 35mm.